Stephanie R. Messina

 Stephanie also worked as a news reporting and copy editing intern with The Buffalo News.
 In February 2009, she was hired to assist producers of ABC World News with Charles Gibson in their coverage of the crash of Continental Connection Flight #3407 in Clarence, New York.

-Stephanie is an active member of the community, and holds memberships in the Erie County Bar Association and the Western New York Trial Lawyers’ Association.
+Stephanie is an active member of the community and is a member of the Western New York Trial Lawyers’ Association.
 She is an avid reader, and has volunteered with school-age children in before-school reading programs; she also participates in a 50-book-a-year annual reading challenge.
 She is a former volleyball coach and continues to play recreationally.

 She accredits her parents for encouraging her to go into the legal field, and for emphasizing the importance of education, focus, and discipline.
 Outside of the office, Stephanie enjoys spending time with her husband, children, and dogs.
 She and her family are active members at St. Joseph University Parish in Buffalo.
 She and her husband work with a local animal rescue which fosters and places animals for adoption.
 Stephanie and her husband enjoy traveling to Buffalo Bills away games and on exotic beach vacations.